The Buying Process in France

 In view of the implications of currency fluctuations, it is worth taking advice at this stage, since the payment of both the 10% deposit and the balance of the purchase price at the acte de vente, will be in euros, as will the payment of the notaire’s fees and taxes.

-Surveys are not normally carried out in France, but surveyors (experts) do exist.
+Surveys are not normally carried out in France, consequently the clause ‘subject to survey’ is unlikely to be accepted.
+Some surveyors (‘experts’) do exist.
+If you want a survey, you should try to have this done before signing the compromis.
 Alternatively the opinion of a registered builder can be sought.

 In our opinion it is sensible to use the same notaire as the seller, because he will know the property well which simplifies matters and saves unnecessary delays.
 However we strongly recommend that you safeguard your own interests by employing the services of a bi-lingual lawyer to examine and go through the compromis de vente with you.
 The other significant advantage is that he can also advise you on inheritance law and tax implications and whether or not to create an S.C.I.
 (Société Civile Immobilière) whereby the property is owned by a company.